Welcome to School Nursing

 Somerville Health and Human Services News

-Flu Clinics: Somerville Health and Human Services Public Health Nursing staff are developing plans to administer flu vaccines to all Somerville residents in the Fall of 2017.
+Flu Clinics: Somerville Health and Human Services Public Health Nursing staff are developing plans to administer flu vaccines to all Somerville residents in the Fall.
 Stay tuned for more information regarding possible Family Flu Clinic opportunities.
 For more information contact Public Health Nursing at(617) 625-6600 ext.
 4320.

 Enterovirus D68: Every year, millions of children experience health problems caused by one of various enterovirus infections, showing symptoms that can include coughing, sneezing, and fever.
 This year, Enterovirus D-68, has also been associated with severe respiratory illness.
 Below are some resources to help you learn more about EV-D68, and how to keep your child from getting and spreading this enterovirus.

 - Web Feature , "What Parents Need to Know About Enterovirus D68"

 - Drop-in newsletter article (matte article) , "Parents: Learn the Facts about Enterovirus D68"

 - Fact sheet for parents , "What Parents Need to Know about Enterovirus D68"

 - General questions and answers for the public